 Brain tumor surgery

-Most brain tumor patients can be discharged home 5–7 days after their surgery.
-An appointment may be made in the following week to discuss the laboratory results (histology of the removed tumor tissue).
+Most patients can be discharged 5–7 days after surgery.
+This is usually followed by an appointment to discuss the histological examination of the removed tumor tissue.

-For benign and some intermediate tumors that do not require follow-up treatment, regular follow-up visits and MRI examinations are performed in the Neurosurgical Outpatient Clinic.
-The intervals for these check-ups depend on the type of tumor as well as the recommendation of our interdisciplinary tumor board.
+For benign and some intermediate-grade tumors, regular follow-up examinations with MRI scans are sufficient.
+The follow-up intervals depend on the tumor type and the recommendations of the interdisciplinary tumor board.

 Chemotherapy